Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to analyze text and structured data from your documents.
 It includes the following main features:

 - Layout - Extract text, selection marks, table structures, styles, and paragraphs, along with their bounding region coordinates from documents.
-- Document - Analyze key-value pairs in addition to general layout from documents.
+- General Document - Analyze key-value pairs in addition to general layout from documents.
 - Read - Read information about textual elements, such as page words and lines in addition to text language information.
 - Prebuilt - Analyze data from certain types of common documents using prebuilt models.
 Supported documents include receipts, invoices, business cards, identity documents, US W2 tax forms, and more.
 - Custom - Build custom models to analyze text, field values, selection marks, table structures, styles, and paragraphs from documents.
 Custom models are built with your own data, so they're tailored to your documents.